Table of Contents

-As the myth goes, both Aengus and his bigger brother Midir competed for Étaín’s favor and attention.
+As the myth goes, both Aengus and Midir, who is Aengus’s foster father in some versions of the myth, competed for Étaín’s favor and attention.
 It was Midir who won Étaín’s hand, despite being a river god and not a god of poetry of love.
 Unfortunately for Midir, he was already married to Fúamnach, the goddess of envy and witchcraft.

 You’d think that cheating on an envious witch goddess isn’t a good idea, but Midir didn’t think things through that thoroughly.
 So, when his wife found out that her husband had married a second time behind her back, she grew furious and separated the newlywed couple with her magic.
 Not only that, but Fúamnach also turned Étaín into a fly and sent a powerful gust of wind to blow her away.

 Aengus, still very much infatuated with Étaín, found her and tried to heal her and nurse her back to health.
 However, still in her fly form, Étaín accidentally landed on the cup of the warrior Étar’s wife.
 Before Étaín could fly away, Étar’s wife accidently swallowed her with her drink and killed her.

 Étar’s wife did become pregnant at the expense of Étaín’s life but that didn’t really console Aengus.
 Furious, the god of love went to Fúamnach and decapitated her in revenge for Étaín’s life.